Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 [INBRE BASH Tutorials](https://geiselmed.dartmouth.edu/nhinbre/bioinformatics-modules/)

 ## Activate the genomics environment
-This is important and ensures that all the programs we use are updates and in working order.
-You'll need to do this every time you login to the server and you need general bioinformatic tools.
+This is important and ensures that all the programs we use are updated and in working order.
+You'll need to do this every time you login to the server and need general bioinformatic tools.

 ```
 conda activate genomics